 Is the road to Everest Base Camp open?

-Located within the Mahalangur Himal sub-range of the Himalayas, do not travel this road in severe weather conditions.
+Set high in the Mahalangur Himal sub-range of the Himalayas, do not travel this road in severe weather conditions.
 The road doesn’t receive heavy snow, so getting there is no problem.
 Anyways keep in mind that you are in the Himalayas at very high elevation, so anything can happen.
-The scenery is truly breathtaking with mixed forest, flower filled meadows, glaciers, rivers and spectacular mountainous panoramas throughout.
-A drive not to be missed!
-Millions of switchbacks, going over 17,000-foot passes.
-Unbelievable views of everything from Shisha Pangma to Cho Oyu, Everest, Makalu, and Lhotse.
-As a tourist attraction, it’s one of the coolest roads on the planet.
-The drive is very scenic.
+A visit to the North (China-side) Base Camp currently requires a permit from the Chinese government.

 How long is the road to Everest Base Camp?

 The road to the base camp is 98.7 km (61.32 miles) long starting at the paved G318.
 It tops out at 5.205m (17,076ft) above the sea level by Pang La.